GaiusCoffee/Blog/_posts/2016-02-28-open-beta-announcement.md

 The game was made by Kim Hakkyu, the creator of Ragnarok Online, and is considered by most fans as the spiritual successor of the massively popular game.
-The game had a couple of very successful Closed Beta Testing that ended on December last year, with a total of more than 300,000 registrations total for it's two tests.
+The game had a couple of very successful Closed Beta Testing that ended on December last year, with a total of more than 300,000 registrations for it's two tests.

 Unfortunately, the exact date of the Open Beta, as well as the game's release date, are both unconfirmed.